 Pro’s when traveling with a surfboard:

 - You can tuck all the soft belongings inside the bag.
 Shirts, Jeans, Socks, Underwear, Towel, Wetsuit – you name it.
-This method actually helps to protect the board from dings.
+This method helps to protect the board from dings.

 - It is easy to go through the customs as they will usually bring your oversized luggage before the checked baggage belt starts running anyway.